How do I begin the admission process? How do I apply to the Radiography program?

 Currently, the College uses a point ranking system using your college course work and the Health Occupations Test (TEAS).

-How many students do you accept and do you admit each semester?
+How many students do you accept and do you accept each semester?

-Approximately twenty (20) are admitted Fall Semester of each year.
+Approximately thirty (30) are admitted Fall Semester of each year.

 When and how will I be notified of acceptance to the program?